 Some level of programming is required to execute a successful data science project.
 The most common programming languages are Python, and R. Python is especially popular because it’s easy to learn, and it supports multiple libraries for data science and ML.

-A capable data scientist, you need to understand how databases work, how to manage them, and how to extract data from them.
+A capable data scientist needs to understand how databases work, how to manage them, and how to extract data from them.

 What Does a Data Scientist Do?

-- Gather data from multiple sources—enterprise data, public data, etc
+- The data scientist gathers structured and unstructured data from many disparate sources—enterprise data, public data, etc.

-- Prepare the results and insights to share with the appropriate stakeholders
+- The data scientists finish the task by preparing the results and insights to share with the appropriate stakeholders and communicating the results.

 Now we should be aware of some machine learning algorithms which are beneficial in understanding data science clearly.